pravirchugh/Contributions/README.md

 ## What the App Does

-The **GitHub Commit Summarizer** is a web application that generates concise summaries of a user's GitHub commit history.
+The **Contribution Summarizer** is a web application that generates concise summaries of a user's GitHub commit history to a specific repository.
 By entering the repository owner, repository name, and GitHub username, the app provides an LLM-generated summary of the user's contributions, which can be useful for resumes or project documentation.

 ## How to Start the App